 IoT: a very introductory tutorial around firmware analysis, spotting hard-coded credentials and exploiting them through telnet.
-Learnd about binwalk as a tool to identify known structures in a packed firmware (for instance the bootloader, a squash FS, etc.) and extracting them, really cool and something that goes beyond my “strings” skills.
+Learnt about binwalk as a tool to identify known structures in a packed firmware (for instance the bootloader, a squash FS, etc.) and extracting them, really cool and something that goes beyond my “strings” skills.

-Reverse Engineering: a focus on reverse-engineering firmware from a Buffalo NAS server, identifying and exploting vulnerabilities.
+Reverse Engineering: a focus on reverse-engineering firmware from a Buffalo NAS server, identifying and exploiting vulnerabilities.
 I learnt a couple of tricks such as the uncompyle6 tool for decompiling .pyc to an approximation of the original Python source code.
 Throughout the tutorial

-Car hacking: Simulating a set of vechicle components, the lab focused around CAN bus hacking, which is an area we had touched in the past when doing SCADA security research with @xpanadero for S4.
+Car hacking: Simulating a set of vehicle components, the lab focused around CAN bus hacking, which is an area we had touched in the past when doing SCADA security research with @xpanadero for S4.
 Unfortunately the environment was being reset when I sat down so did not get to learn anything new.